mayukhjit-c/gcsemate-website/docs/IMPROVEMENTS_ROADMAP.md

 - Create study pattern insights (best times, most productive subjects)
 - Export study data for external analysis

-### 2. **AI Tutor Improvements**
+### 2. **AI Tutor Improvements (Removed)**
-- Save conversation history per session
-- Add conversation export (PDF/text)
-- Implement context memory across sessions
-- Add subject-specific tutor modes
-- Create practice question generation from AI
+The AI Tutor feature has been removed from the product and deployment.
+The items that were previously listed here have been archived.
+If you plan to reintroduce any AI functionality, reopen this section and add implementation details.

 ### 3. **Search Functionality Expansion**
 - Add advanced search filters (file type, date, subject)